 Do Regular Cleanups

 Don’t let distracting visual clutter build up throughout the day.
-Do a quick, 5-minute cleanup every hour or two to keep the main study areas looking neat(ish).
+Do a quick, 5-minute cleanup every few hours to keep the main study areas looking neat(ish).
 Or train your kids (and yourself) to do a quick 1-minute cleanup after each subject is completed.

 Provide Background Noise